What are ‘Responsive Logos’ and Why are They the Way Forward?

 Here are some examples of well-known brands who implement responsive logos;

 The reason why responsive logos are so important, and the reason we’re quite partial to them here at Diony, is because they’re intelligent, versatile, cool and most importantly because they’re practical and modern.
-Or practical because they’re modern, I guess you could say.
 Modern in adapting to contemporary display settings.

 In today’s world – with logos not merely being displayed on physical mediums but also on a wide range of digital devices ranging from smartphones and tablets to desktop computers and smart TV’s – it’s crucial that your logo looks good and matches its environment wherever it’s shown.
 Whether it’s a tiny favicon, a small app icon, a business card or a huge billboard, logos always need to look good and contextually adapt to suit the context.